 Minorities for Medical Marijuana M4MM is “focused on providing advocacy, outreach, research, and training as it relates to the business, social reform, public policy, and health/wellness in the cannabis industry.”
 Programs include cannabis industry apprenticeships and expungement of possession charges.

 Minority Cannabis Business Association The MCBA’s mission is “to create equal access for cannabis businesses and promote economic empowerment for communities of color by creating policy considerations, social programming, and outreach initiatives to achieve equity for the communities most affected by the war on drugs.”
-MCBA has teamed with Merida Capital Partners to fund minority-owned cannabis businesses and institutions.
+MCBA has teamed with Merida Capital Partners to fund11minority-owned cannabis businesses and institutions.

 National Diversity and Inclusion Cannabis Alliance The NDICA was founded “to create social equity, social justice and diversity for those affected by the war on drugs.”
 The organization offers events and programs and is a qualified vendor for Los Angeles’ Social Equity Business Development Program.
 The L.A. program assists entrepreneurs and companies with business licensing applications and more.